foluALX/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-9 - function that inserts a new node at a given position 10 - function that deletes the node at index index of a listint_t linked list 100 -  function that reverses a listint_t linked list
+9 - function that inserts a new node at a given position 10 - function that deletes the node at index index of a listint_t linked list 100 -  function that reverses a listint_t linked list 101 - a function that prints a listint_t linked list